The-Marcy-Lab-School/swe-2-4-forms/README.md

   - `name` of `username`
   - `placeholder` of `Add your username` (no spaces!)

-It's ok that our `id` and `name` match, but that won't always be the case!
+It's okay that our `id` and `name` match, but that won't always be the case!
 Also, note that order matters, if `label` comes after `input` it will render that way.

-Fun fact, if we wanted a default value for our text input (not a `placeholder`), the we could add one by using the `value` attribute.
+Fun fact, if we wanted a default value for our text input (not a `placeholder`), then we could add one by using the `value` attribute.
 But in this case we don't, so don't add a `value` to your input, it'll break the tests.

 ### Question 4 - Adding a fieldset and legend
 Alright, you may not have seen these tags before, but we need a `fieldset` and `legend` to group our radio buttons together. `fieldset` is like a semantic `div`, it's useful for grouping similar elements together on a form. `legend` is like a label for all the inputs in the `fieldset` at once. `fieldset`s can be used for other inputs than radio buttons, but it's by far the most common use case.
 Here's an [article that shows how to build a radio group with a fieldset](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio)

-For this question, lets's just focus on building the `fieldset` and `legend`
+For this question, let's just focus on building the `fieldset` and `legend`
 - inside your form create a `fieldset` tag (no need for an id here, it's the only one)
-- inside your `fieldset` create a `legend` with text of `Coding Level`
+- inside your `fieldset` create a `legend` with the textContent `Coding Level`

 That's it!
 Now let's add the radio buttons.